MicrosoftDocs/globalization/globalization/input/hindi-ime.md

 ## Type Hindi text

 The Windows system tray shows which keyboard layout is currently active, for example, **ENG**.
-You can switch between installed layouts (those in the **Preferred languages** list in Settings) by pressing the Windows logo key + Spacebar.
+You can switch between installed layouts (layouts in the **Preferred languages** list in Settings) by pressing the Windows logo key + Spacebar.

 If you prefer, you can also change the layout by selecting the system tray icon and selecting the layout from the list.
 This method can be faster if you have more than two languages installed.